sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

 #### Vote (5 min)

-After all feedback items have been organized into themes, ask each participant to assign three votes (+1s) to the topics that they deem most important.
-Make sure participants understand that they can distribute their votes as they wish.
-For example, one participant could place all their votes on a single topic to indicate how important it is to him or her to discuss that idea.
-On the other hand, another participant could distribute their votes evenly across many topics.
+After all feedback items have been organized into themes, ask each participant vote on the _topics_ that they deem most important.
+Make sure that participants understand the rules for voting:

+- Each person has three votes (+1s).
+- Each person can vote for a topic more than once (e.g. +2, +3).
+- Each person must use all of their votes.

 #### Sort (1 min)